sabine59/CppND-Capstone-Asteroid-Game/README.md

 controller.cpp/h - keyboard input handling
-game.cpp/h - initialization and control of the game loop renderer.cpp/h - rendering the video output ufo.cpp/h - clas for the spacecraft celestrial_body.cpp/h - class for the planets asteroid.cpp/h - derived class from celestrial-body.
+game.cpp/h - initialization and control of the game loop renderer.cpp/h - rendering the video output ufo.cpp/h - class for the spacecraft celestrial_body.cpp/h - class for the planets asteroid.cpp/h - derived class from celestrial-body.
 It is used for the handling of the asteroids and bonus bodies.